Avatar Systems

-Avatar Systems Corporation, later trading as Avatar Peripherals, was an American computer hardware company based in Milpitas, California, and active from 1991 to 1998.
-The company focused on the production of 2.5-inch cartridge hard disk drives, initially through computer system builders as an OEM and, later, directly to customers as a vendor.
+Avatar Systems Corporation, later trading as Avatar Peripherals, was an American computer hardware company based in Milpitas, California, active from 1991 to 1998.
+The company focused on the production of 2.5-inch cartridge hard disk drives, initially through computer system builders as an OEM, and subsequently directly to customers as a vendor.

 History

 Foundation and early products (1991–1994)

 Avatar Systems was founded in 1991 in Milpitas, California, by John Bizjak and Dan Cautis.
 From the outset, the company was focused on the market for cartridge hard disk drives, such as those sold by SyQuest Technology at the time.
 Such drives separated the read–write heads from the platters and encapsulated both in their own assemblies.
 This allowed the platters (which stored the data) to be swapped out for others effortlessly and stored safely in one's pocket.
 While similar removable media formats, such as floptical disks, were already on the market by the time Avatar was founded, such formats had not seen the exponential improvements to storage density and seek times that traditional Winchester-based drives had been witnessing.
 Given their prior expertise in the hard drive industry, the founders of Avatar settled on the 2.5-inch form factor as the most viable for their drives.

 The company's first hard drive, the Remington ASR-80, had a storage capacity of 85 MB.
 Each cartridge measured 3 by 2.5 by 0.175 in and contained one platter.
 Avatar contracted Hoya Electronics for manufacture of the platter, which measured 0.025 in thick and was fabricated out of glass-ceramic coated with a thin magnetic film (1600 oersted).
 Since drive contamination was a concern, Avatar designed the drives with two-stage filtering and a "purge cycle" on initial spin-up—in which the drive quickly ramps up to 3600 RPM, before slowing down to normal operating RPM—to force any dust out.
 Avatar provided the drives at first only on an OEM basis, for system builders to resell and rebrand as needed.
 The company's first two customers in November 1992 were NCR Corporation (then a subsidiary of AT&T), who featured the ASR-80 in several of their high-end workstations, and Dauphin Technology, who used it in their Dauphin 550 laptop, rebranding it as the DynaDrive.
 In March 1993, Avatar introduced the Magnum ASR-80M, which combined the earlier ASR-80 with a standard 1.44-MB 3.5-inch floppy drive.